Cozumel Wedding Planning

 Playa Mia Grand Beach Park

-Water park, snorkeling, coral reef, beach, and park.
+Enjoy a water park, snorkeling, coral reef, beach, and park at Playa Mia.

 Chankanaab Beach Adventure Park & Dolphin Discovery Cozumel

 This no-entry-fee sand beach offers a bar/restaurant, water sports & snorkeling excursions.
-A great spot to hang out for the day.
+Palancar Beach is a great spot to hang out for the day with your wedding party.

 Passport holders from countries on Mexico’s no visa required list don’t need to apply for a formal visa to visit Mexico.
 You can use a visitors permit, knows as a FMM (Forma Migratoria Multiple).
 If your flying into Mexico your airline will typically provide you with the form to fill out.
 There is a fee for the FMM but many airlines include this in your airfare under taxes and surcharges.